 Benefits of Choosing a Women’s-Specific Daypack

 Many of the daypacks above are dedicated women’s versions, while others are unisex designs.
 While most women can get away with a unisex daypack, women’s daypacks are not—as they may appear—just a different-colored version of a men’s or unisex pack.
 There are real design differences with tangible benefits that deserve mentioning.
-These advantages include a shorter torso length, and shoulder straps and hipbelts that have been designed specifically for the contours of a women’s body.
-Of course every body is different, and women’s daypacks will generally work best for those with shorter statures (under 5’9” or so), developed hips, and narrower shoulders.
+These advantages include a shorter torso length, and shoulder straps and hipbelts that have been designed specifically for the contours of a woman’s body.
+Of course every body is different, and women’s daypacks will generally work best for anyone with a shorter stature (under 5’9” or so), developed hips, and narrower shoulders.

 Women's daypacks (REI Co-op Trail 40 and Osprey Hikelite)